 The man may abhor organized religion, but Bill Maher’s new solo show on Broadway bears a suspicious resemblance to a revival meeting.
-Onstage Maher preaches his gospel while the audience says amen, in the form of applause that erupts regularly at his wryly delivered zaps.
+Onstage Maher preaches his gospel — acerbically mocking the methods and motives of the Republican party, the gullibility of the American people and the various cultural pieties he despises — while the audience says amen, in the form of applause that erupts regularly at his wryly delivered zaps.

 Just as churchgoers know what to expect from their pastors, and are in some ways as familiar with the material as the man himself is, the audience at the Virginia Theater will already have heard much of Maher’s subdued ranting in some form on one of his TV shows — his material stretches back to Bill Clinton and Monica Lewinsky, after all.
 This smart and smooth but unsurprising mixture of punditry and punch lines could also be called “Bill Maher: Greatest Hits Live!”